-Our officers, directors and their affiliates currently collectively own 2,396,201 shares of our common stock or approximately 23% of our outstanding shares of common stock.
+As of June 30, 2022, our officers, directors and their affiliates collectively owned 2,396,201 shares of our common stock or approximately 23% of our outstanding shares of common stock.
 Accordingly, if these stockholders were to choose to act together, they could have a significant influence over all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, such as a merger or other sale of our company or all or a significant percentage of our assets.
 This concentration of ownership could limit your ability to influence corporate matters and may have the effect of delaying or preventing a third party from acquiring control over us.